SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 - Optimal: No

 ### Depth-Limited Search
-- To avoid infinite searching, DFS with a cutoff on the max. depth *l* of a path.
+- To avoid infinite searching, DFS with a cutoff on a max. depth *l* of a path.
 - Complete: Yes, if *l* &ge; *d*
 - Time: *O(b<sup>l</sup>)*
 - Space: *O(bl)*
 - Optimal: No

 ### Iterative Deepening Search
-- Improvement on DLS.
+- Improvement on Depth-Limited Search.
 Iteratively estimate the max. depth *l* of DLS one-by-one.
 - Complete: Yes
 - Time: *O(b<sup>d</sup>)*
 - Space: *O(bd)*